-The Student Health Service program provides comprehensive high-quality care.
-Services are available for most conditions affecting the student population and are provided in a confidential (to the extent permitted by law) and sensitive manner.
-When the condition requires the involvement of a specialist, referrals will be made, which will be the responsibility of the student.
+The Student Health Service program provides high-quality care for most conditions, in a confidential (to the extent permitted by law) and sensitive manner.
+When the condition requires referral to a specialist, resulting charges will be the responsibility of the student.
 In this way the costs of health care for students can be kept to a minimum.

 The University reserves the right in its discretion to require the withdrawal of a student for physical or emotional reasons.
-Students withdrawn under such circumstances may be readmitted upon demonstration that the condition requiring withdrawal has been corrected.
+Students may be readmitted upon demonstration that the condition requiring withdrawal has been corrected.